Moldova profile - Leaders

 His appointment finally brought to an end the years of political stalemate that followed the resignation of Moldova's previous full-time president, the Communist Vladimir Voronin, in September 2009.
 The opposition Communists boycotted the vote to choose him.

-Mr Timofti is an independent who before he became president had never been involved in politics.
-He had 36 years of experience as a judge, culminating in his appointment as chairman of Moldova's Supreme Magistrates Council.
+Mr Timofti is an independent who had not previously been involved in politics.
+He had 36 years of experience as a judge, culminating in his appointment as chairman of the Supreme Magistrates Council.

-In an address to parliament before his election, he strongly supported the aspirations of Prime Minister Vlad Filat's government for European integration.
+In an address to parliament before his election, he strongly supported the aspirations of Prime Minister Vlad Filat's government for closer European Union integration.